jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 - Horizontally scalable means YouTube can spin up more machines and Procella will distribute queries to the new machines automagically.
-- Procella doesn’t support strong database [isolation] levels (the I in ACID).
+- Procella doesn't support strong database [isolation] levels (the I in ACID).
 Queries support [read uncommitted] isolation which can cause _dirty reads_.
 A dirty read occurs when a transaction sees uncommitted changes from another transaction.